RomaZherko21/good-food/README.md

 ## Installation

-- 'npm install' and then 'npm start' on /backend and /frontend folders.
+- 'npm install' and then 'npm start' on ./backend and ./frontend.
 - .env file on backend need your own configuration.
-- you need to run local MySQL DB.
+- you need to run MySQL DB locally (I've used XAMPP to run Apache and MySQL).

 ## Available Scripts